maekdev/mephistopheles02/README.md

 I don’t plan to rework the code.
 For me it’s just good enough for a quick game once in a while.
 Maybe at a later step, I could bring it to another platform other than my linux machine.
 I would be even curious about the ELO strength of the eight levels of the Mondial2, so I was thinking of building a chess bot to find it out.
+Automatically moving the oponents piece once the calculation is finished might also be something easy to implement...

 ## Comment